uveta/uveta.github.io/source/source/_drafts/azure-solutions-architect-expert-part-2.md

 	Azure Backup
 	archive

-When it comes to designing backup and recovery, it is imperative to enforce sufficient Recovery Time Objectives (RTO) and Recovery Point Objectives (RPO).
-In simple mans terms, they both impose requirements on how your system should behave in case of an outage.
-While RTO determines maximum amount of time an outage is allowed to last, RPO specifies amount of data whose loss is acceptable during recovery.
+When it comes to designing backup and recovery, it is imperative to fulfill target Recovery Time Objectives (RTO) and Recovery Point Objectives (RPO).
+Simply put, they both impose requirements on how your system should behave in case of an outage.
+While RTO determines maximum amount of time an outage is allowed to last, RPO specifies permitted quantity of lost data during recovery.
 For critical systems components these values would normally be expressed in seconds, while rarely used or obsolete parts could afford even daily outages.
-Values imposed by business requirements have great impact not only during designing recovery, but also when it comes to cost optimization, which we will see in one of the following chapters.
+Values imposed by business requirements have great impact not only during designing recovery, but also when it comes to cost optimization, which I will cover in one of the following chapters.

 ### Scalability
-choosing appropriate service tear
+choosing appropriate service tier
 	database
 	compute
 auto-scaling